 1) Tell yourself the things you like about your body.

 There are healthy positive self-statements that you can use to remind yourself of the healthy things about yourself.
-For example, you can say healthy body statements like “I have healthy hair” or ” I have healthy nails.”
-You could also say something specific about your body such as, ” I enjoy swimming.”
+For example, you can say healthy body statements like “I have healthy hair” or ” I have strong muscles.”

 These positive and neutral statements help you to see your body in a different light without criticism.
 If you love your skin but you hate your thighs, whenever you find your thoughts drifting toward the hatred of your thighs, think about your youthful, radiant skin!